-The Lee County Health Department is expanding its regular weekday Immunization Clinic hours, at 3920 Michigan Avenue, for the next three weeks to better serve the community.
+The Lee County Health Department has expanded its regular weekday Immunization Clinic hours, at 3920 Michigan Ave., in Fort Myers to better serve the community - especially in preparation of the start of the new school year.

 That's up to an extra 14.5 hours a week.